fouadsfarijlani/HU-fundamentals-of-data-science-work/week-02/README.md

 Loop (for()) through the dictionary and if (if()) the user is found print the following:

--Hello, first name last name you have successfully logged in -Notify the user if the password and email address are wrong
+- Hello, first name last name you have successfully logged in
+- Notify the user if the password and email address are wrong

 Additional challenge: if you want the program to keep asking for a username and password when the combination is wrong, you will need a while() loop.